09:39

 And it really helps to explain how we process stress and emotions.

-And I remember when I learnt about the window of tolerance during my training as a trauma-informed somatic therapist,
+And I remember when I learnt about the window of tolerance during my training as a trauma-informed somatic therapist.

-That I found it incredibly helpful to understand myself better,
+That I found it incredibly helpful.

 To be kinder to myself and have more self-compassion.